 Should I go with a Benton conveyancing practitioner based in the vicinity that I am hoping to buy?
 I have an old university friend who can carry out the legal formalities however her office is 300kilometers drive away.

 The primary upside of using a local Benton conveyancing practice is that you can drop in to execute paperwork, hand in your ID and pester them where appropriate.
 They will also have local knowledge which is a benefit.
 That being said nothing is more important than finding someone that will pull out all the stops for you.
 If you know people who used your friend and on the whole were impressed that must outweigh using an unfamiliar Benton conveyancing solicitor just because they are based in the area.

 What advice can you give us when it comes to choosing a Benton conveyancing practice to deal with our lease extension?

 When appointing a conveyancer for lease extension works (regardless if they are a Benton conveyancing practice) it is imperative that they be familiar with the legislation and specialises in this area of conveyancing.
 We suggest that you speak with several firms including non Benton conveyancing practices prior to instructing a firm.
 Where the conveyancing practice is ALEP accredited then so much the better.
 The following questions might be useful:

 If they are not ALEP accredited then why not?
 Can they put you in touch with clients in Benton who can give a testimonial?

-Benton Leasehold Conveyancing - Sample of Questions you should ask Prior to Purchasing
+Benton Conveyancing for Leasehold Flats - Sample of Queries Prior to buying

-Be sure to discover if the the lease includes any adverse restrictions in the lease.
-By way of example plenty of leases prohibit pets being permitted in certain buildings in Benton.
-If you love the flatin Benton but your dog can’t live with you then you will be presented with a difficult choice.
-How much is the ground rent and service charge?
-What prohibitions are contained in the Benton Lease?
+It would be sensible to enquire if the the lease contains any adverse restrictions in the lease.
+For example plenty of leases prohibit pets being allowed in certain buildings in Benton.
+If you like the flatin Benton yet your dog is not allowed to live with you then you will be faced hard decision.
+Who manages the building?
+How is the lease structured?